SELab-2/OSOC-6/serverSetup.md

 ### Configure NGINX

 We will have two different applications running on the same domain.
-To make this possible, we need to configure NGINX in a way that if we go to `www.our-domain.com/` we go to the frontend.
+To make this possible,
+we need to configure NGINX in a way that if we go to `www.our-domain.com/` we go to the front end.
-However, when  we go to `www.our-domain.com/api` that information goes to the backend.
+However, when  we go to `www.our-domain.com/api` that information goes to the back end.

 To configure this, follow these steps: